jddelia/thriftypigeon-v2/docs/sanity-setup.md

 ## Overview

 Sanity is the content management system (CMS) and source of truth for:
-- **Playbooks**: Product catalog with pricing, descriptions, Lemon Squeezy variant IDs, and file keys
+- **Playbooks**: Product catalog with pricing, descriptions, Stripe price IDs, and file keys
 - **Posts**: Blog articles with rich text content and optional playbook CTAs
 - **Authors**: Author profiles for blog attribution
 - **Tags**: Categorization for posts